-The core courses are selected from the following categories:
+The core courses for the AA are selected from the following categories:

 Associate of Arts Core